 Principal's Weekly Bulletin

-Please see the final weekly bulletin of 2018 from Mr Solly...
+Please see the latest bulletin from Mr Solly...

 Dear Parents and Carers,

 I was very impressed with our ACE day this week.
 It feels like our delivery of these enrichment off-timetable days improves with each one and there was much to celebrate on Tuesday.
 I must thank the UCC staff and all our external providers and visitors who made the day so worthwhile.
 These events take an enormous amount of organising and require a huge team effort.
 In particular, a highlight of the day for me was seeing how our Year 9 students responded to the challenges of their Enterprise Trade Fair task where over 30 local business people and dignitaries visited UCC to ‘invest’ their trade tokens in the business ideas our teams of students created.

 It was also very pleasing to see so many families at our Post 16 event on Tuesday.
 Year 11 will benefit greatly from engaging with these post 16 providers as they begin to think carefully about what their plans might be post-UCC.
 I would encourage families to visit open days and find out the finer details of each college and each course before making decisions about applications.

 I have spoken to many people over the past week about our open evening event.
 The most common comment has been how wonderful our students were and how impressive our school is in terms of values, the relationships between staff and students and the great range of opportunities on offer.